DuoGangz/Game-idea/README.md

 > 💡 No build steps are required.
 Textures are generated at runtime, so the project runs offline out of the box.

+### If you see only a blue screen

+Phaser must be available before the game boots.
+This project now attempts to load Phaser from a local file first, then falls back to the CDN.

+- Recommended (offline): download Phaser 3.60 and place it at `libs/phaser.js` (or `libs/phaser.min.js`), then open `index.html` again.
+- Online: ensure the CDN `https://cdn.jsdelivr.net/npm/phaser@3.60.0/dist/phaser.js` is reachable (no blockers), then reload the page.

+When Phaser loads successfully, the canvas initializes and the Main Menu appears.

 ## 🎮 Core Scenes

 | Scene | Purpose |